patrickcoyle427/TournamentParser/README.md

 # TournamentParser
-Parses .wer files (XML files created by Wizards Event Reporter) and pull out the names and player ID number of each indivdual player, and the event date
+Parses .wer files (XML files created by Wizards Event Reporter) and pull out the names and player ID number of each indivdual player, and the event date.

+It uses this information to award points to players.
+These points are given to the player for participation and how well they do in a tournament.
+Files are dropped into a folder that is created the first time the script is run.
+Once the user has placed all .wer files they wish to be scanned in the appropriate folder, the script scans the files, then moves them to a new folder.
+Finally, the results are exported to a .csv for easy viewing.

 # Usage
 On first run of this script, two directories will be created in the same